swarm-lab/boRing/README.md

 `boRing` depends on [`RcppEigen`](https://github.com/RcppCore/RcppEigen) for computing efficiently the weighted covariance matrix of the empirical distribution as well as the Mahalanobis distances of the observations.
-A significant performance increase can be obtained by adding the `-O3` optimization flag to the `CXXFLAGS` line in your local `.R/Makevars` file.
+Provided that your compiler allows it, a significant performance increase can be obtained by adding the `-O3` optimization flag to the `CXXFLAGS` line in your local `.R/Makevars` file.
 If you don't know where your local `.R/Makevars` file is located, install the [`usethis`](https://usethis.r-lib.org/) package and then run `usethis::edit_r_makevars()`.

 ---